- How is chronic lymphocytic leukemia treated?

 Supportive care for chronic lymphocytic leukemia

-Patients with chronic lymphocytic leukemia (CLL) often benefit from care aimed at helping with problems related to the CLL and its treatment.
-For example, some patients with CLL have problems with infections or low blood counts.
+Supportive care for chronic lymphocytic leukemia (CLL) is aimed at helping with problems related to the cancer and its treatment.
+For example, some people with CLL have problems with infections or low blood counts.
 Although treating the CLL may help these over time, other therapies may be needed as well.

 Treatments to prevent infections